loopbackio/loopback.io/pages/en/contrib/Doc-style-guide.md

 When product, tool, or names other names don't begin with a capital letter (npm, io.js, iPhone, eBay) capitalize them when starting a sentence.
 For example:

-> npm is the Node package manager, but apparently doesn't stand for "Node Package Manager."
+> Npm is the Node package manager, but apparently doesn't stand for "Node Package Manager."

 When a sentence begins with something rendered in monospace font, don't capitalize it: